Tim Sparv

-Tim Sparv (born 20 February 1987) is a Finnish former professional footballer who played as a defensive midfielder.
+Tim Sparv (born 20 February 1987) is a Finnish football coach and a former professional footballer who played as a defensive midfielder.
+He is currently working as an assistant coach of the Finland national football team.
 Sparv was born in Oravais, and started his football career in Norrvalla FF youth team before moving to Southampton's junior organisation.
 He began his senior club career playing for Halmstad, before signing with Groningen in 2010.

 Sparv made his international debut for Finland in February 2009, at the age of 21 and went on to make 84 caps, including appearing in 2010, 2014 and 2018 FIFA World Cup qualifications.
 His family is a member of the Swedish-speaking population of Finland.

 Club career

 Southampton

 Born in Oravais, Ostrobothnia, Sparv spent three years in the youth academy of Southampton.
 He was a member of Southampton's youth team that reached the final of the FA Youth Cup in 2005, where he played alongside Theo Walcott, losing on aggregate to Ipswich Town.
 He was named in the first team squad for 2006–07 season and made numerous reserve team appearances but, as Southampton had a plethora of midfielders from which to choose, he was unable to break through into the first team itself.